Interrupts in 8086 Microprocessor

 The interrupts from Type 5 to Type 31 are reserved for other advanced microprocessors, and interrupts from Type 32 to Type 255 are available for hardware and software interrupts.

-Name the dedicated interrupts in the 8086 along with their functions.
+Name the interrupts of 8086

 INT 03 – BreakPoint Interrupt Instruction